AydaMkd/milestoneProject3-frontend/README.md

 :art:
 [ColorPalettes2](https://coolors.co/palette/fff460-fccf3c-fc9d28-ed7c1a-f25b09)

-### Issues

-#### - Working as a team and being in constant communication it is key :thumbsup:.
-We did run into a merge issues with our branches.
-The person who is going to push new code must do git pull origin main to avoid override someone else code also unecessary branches should be removed after submitting work.
-#### - Keeping your code in new branches just for fear to breaking something and not sorting your own code to work with main branch it is not an option, because in the end you finish with multiple branches that are behind the main branch. :thumbsdown:

 <br>

 ### What we learned:
-- When working as a team, make sure to work in the latest version of the repository.
 - Connecting the Front-End with Back-End.
-- Some programs version number change so our code deprecated.
-The code superseded by newer code.
-Code was not inmediately removed because can cause a   regression in the application.
+- To make sure we are uptodate with the latest versions of the installed dependencies.
-- Time frame, Install everything we want in short amount of time.
+- Time frame, implementing the features we planned in a short amount of time.

 ### Work In Progress
-- Calorie Counts
+- Calories Count
 - Serving Conversion (MyCookbook.io)
 - Add Difficulty Rating
-- inventory of ingredients in pantry
+- Inventory of ingredients in pantry
-- link to grocery store shopping car for missing ingredients
+- link to grocery store shopping cart for missing ingredients